lukiasz/lukiasz.github.io-hugo/content/post/way-to-master-post-mortem.md

 Then, for our bachelor degree, we implemented a little extended version with a web interface.
 Never released, only for university.
 After that, me and my friend Wojtek decided to give it a try and release it to the public and that's where the *startup* chapter starts.

-{{< figure src="/img/wtm/landing.png" title="Our landing page." >}}
+{{< figure src="/img/wtm-1/landing.png" title="Our landing page." >}}

 ## Final stage

-Beginning of 2014 was time of everyone doing their startups, at least that is how I remembered that time.
+Beginning of 2014 was time of everyone doing their startups.
 There were a lot of conferences related to this topic in Poland and a lot of buzz about it.
 Everyone was doing landing pages so we decided to do a landing page before we complete final version.
-So we did a landing page.
+So we did a landing page :smile:.
 Publishing a real service was a little harder than we thought; yet we had a lot of fun doing side quests - like spending days trying to host our solution on linux in one of Polish small cloud provider or asking random people whether they like the idea.
 At some point in time we decided to reshape the idea and accomplish something simpler.
 Driven by all startup gurus advices, we felt that we need to find our target group and focus mostly on them.
 So we picked:

   - Movies subtitles only
   - People speaking in Polish language which are learning English